 There are many other smaller projects, as well, which were carried out in the first twenty years after unification.
 In a lighter vein, even the cable-car up the slopes of Mount Vesuvius was opened in 1880, giving us all the happy little tune, Funiculì, Funiculà, composed especially for the occasion.
 Yet, as Alfonso Scirocco points out in Storia di Napoli: "The good will of local civil servants simply wasn't enough to do the job."
 Here, "the job" meant a number of huge problems left outstanding when the Kingdom came to an end, but problems that the Bourbon rulers had long known they would have to be deal with if Naples was to prepare for the future.
 These problems now belonged to the new federal government.
 Among these were: the expansion of the port of Naples; the creation of new industry in what was essentially an agrarian society; the creation of new residential areas, chiefly in the areas of Posillipo and on the Vomero hill above the city; a transit system; and new roads to connect the main railway station to the rest of the city as well as to facilitate expansion to the east and west.
 A formidable list.

-Neapolitan Problem," (Jesse
+about "the Neapolitan Problem," (Jesse

 White Mario's The Poverty of Naples is

-Naples seemed to have become almost a caricature of
+of Naples seemed to have become almost a caricature of

 social ills: It was squalid, ridden with disease and

 teeming with an underclass.
-It was a bleak picture
+It was a bleak picture and

-main building of the
+main building of the University of Naples

 The results of the risanamento are evident today.
 The broad boulevard named Corso Umberto—called by Neapolitans simply the rettifilo, the "straight line"—the road that passes through the downtown area from Piazza della Borsa to the train station is the most striking product of the risanamento.
 It was achieved by clearing a wide, mile-long swath through the middle of town.
 It got the job done, clearing the center of the city of terrible slums and improving transit through the city along the new route.
 On both sides of this broad boulevard, dozens and dozens of architectural children of the risanamento were born: new offices, shops and residences in high spacious buildings.
 Among these were the neoclassical main building of the University of Naples and the imaginative configuration of four identical buildings, called "the quadruplets" by Neapolitans, occupying the four corners of Piazza Nicola Amore.
 At the end of the rettifilo, the spacious Piazza Garibaldi was created and surrounded by new buildings.

 Further to the west, across from the San Carlo theater, the area known as Santa Brigida was transformed by the construction of the Galleria Umberto; the area between the opera house and Piazza Municipio was essentially reinvented by the presence of new buildings.
 Piazza Municipio (City Hall Square), itself —the spacious area between the port and the City Hall— came into being.
 In order to lay it out, five centuries of castle fortifications, walls, stables, barracks and just plain clutter had to be torn down.

 The entire section of Mergellina was transformed, as well, including the addition of the new via Caracciolo (photo, left), the spectacular seaside road reclaimed from the sea in front of the Villa Comunale.
 Additionally, the infamous bassi of Naples, vile cellar dwellings in the most densely populated areas of town —nests of disease— were cleaned up.
 Modern-day Naples is unimaginable without those changes wrought a century ago.
 From that point of view, then, the worst criticism of the risanamento—that it was a gigantic public works boondoggle—is unjustifiably harsh.

 The question is whether or not even massive surgery on a city like Naples really cut to the heart of the city's problems.
 For example, the new Corso Umberto cut the downtown area in half, separating the port area and the old Market Place from the rest of the city.
 Isolating the long wide stretch of property along the port left that area free to decay even further, something that clearly made the expansion of port facilities more difficult.
-Another example: The decision to put a steel mill in Bagnoli in 1904, thus ruining the ecology of what had been one of the most beautiful coastlines in the Mediterranean, was staggeringly wrong.
+Another example: the decision to put a steel mill in Bagnoli in 1904, thus ruining the ecology of what had been one of the most beautiful coastlines in the Mediterranean, was staggeringly wrong.
 It was part of a pattern of almost random urban sprawl that could not have been worse if it had been malevolently planned.
 The effects of this sprawl are quite evident today —Naples is overbuilt with structures put up illegally; in many cases, it is construction made easier by all those new roads.

-The risanamento is also interesting in that it failed to even undertake certain things that, at least in retrospect, it should have—such as a metropolitana, an underground rail mass transit system for the city.
+The risanamento is also interesting in that it failed to even undertake certain things that, at least in retrospect, it should have, such as a metropolitana, an underground rail mass transit system for the city.
 Architect Lamont Young's plan for just such a system now seems a brilliant one.
-It would have been given Naples one of the first subway train systems in the world; yet, it was not built, probably because it was part of a package deal to develop Mergellina and Bagnoli in ways that were viewed as being too quaint and Victorian at the time.
+It would have given Naples one of the first subway train systems in the world; yet, it was not built, probably because it was part of a package deal to develop Mergellina and Bagnoli in ways that were viewed as being too quaint and Victorian at the time.